strohzwei/suspend_disk/README.md

 # suspend_disk
 If hdparm does not work again.

-I have often had the problem that hdparm does not automatically put the hard disk into sleep mode.
+I had often the problem that hdparm does not automatically put the hard disk into sleep mode.
 This script is supposed to help.

 # Dependencies
 ```